Nahd92/HotelP/README.md

-# HotelP
+# HotelProject created by Dhan and Luisa

 Schoolproject for databases.
-This project only works if you have a created database with appropriate Tables and Stored Procedures.
+This project only works if you have created database with appropriate Tables and Stored Procedures.
 All Queries can be found in this github repo under the Queries folder.